I:01:22 Discrimination and Harassment Based on Protected Categories Other Than Sex

-The purpose of this policy is to provide for the orderly resolution of complaints of discrimination or harassment on the basis of race, color, religion, creed, ethnic or national origin, disability, age (as applicable), status as a covered veteran, genetic information, and any other category protected by federal or state civil rights laws that apply to MTSU.
-Fair and prompt consideration shall be given to all complaints in accordance with the procedures set forth below.
+The purpose of this policy is to provide for the orderly resolution of complaints of discrimination or harassment on the basis of race, color, religion, ethnic or national origin, disability, age (as applicable), status as a protected veteran, genetic information, and/or any other legally protected class.
+Such discrimination and harassment are strictly prohibited by Middle Tennessee State University (“MTSU” or the University).

+All employees, including faculty members, and students shall be knowledgeable of policies and standards concerning discrimination and harassment.
 All faculty members, students, and staff are subject to this policy.
 Any faculty member, student or staff member found to have violated this policy by engaging in behavior constituting discrimination or harassment will be subject to disciplinary action which may include dismissal, expulsion or termination, or other appropriate sanction.

 In addition, contractors, vendors, and other third parties are also subject to this policy and are expected to comply with the requirements set forth herein.
 Any contractor, vendor, or other third party who fails to comply with this policy is subject to all remedies available under any applicable contract and subject to permanent removal from the MTSU campus or all MTSU controlled properties.